 Creating a detailed about page is also your chance to shine and engage with your audience.
 It shows that you’re putting effort into your work and that you’re interested in forming a virtual bond with your readers.

 4. I Improved the Loading Speed of My Blog

 I still have a way to go with this but I know I can definitely cut down the loading time as soon as I set the time aside to take my own advice below!

 You can see how fast your home page and inner pages load with the Google Page Speed Insights Tool.

 If your home page is heavy with lots of un-optimized images and things like image slides (like mine!), it’ll take a while to load, and Google won’t be too keen on that because you aren’t providing an excellent user experience.

 Think about it – if a site you’re visiting for the first time takes ages to load, you might click off.
 I know I do!
 That means that the website just sadly isn’t up to scratch.

-You can speed your blog up by using a plugin like WP cache or a paid plugin like WP Rocket (which I personally think is far easier to configure than WP cache).
+You can speed your blog up by using a free plugin like WP Total Cache, WP Super Cache, or a paid plugin like WP Rocket (which I personally think is far easier to configure than any of the free plugins).

-I used WP Rocket and it helped me to increase the loading speed of my blog quite a bit.
+I bought and installed WP Rocket and it REALLY helped me to increase the loading speed of my blog by quite a bit.
 Pricing starts at $49 a year for a single website, but there are also many free plugins that can help you to speed your loading time up like: